wandb/docs/docs/guides/model_registry/walkthrough.md

 score = (loss, _)
 ```

-Finally, log the loss metric to our W&B run:
+Finally, log the loss metric to the W&B run:

 ```python
 # # Log metrics, images, tables, or any data useful for evaluation.